Radio Boulevard

 HRO-7T in Light Gray-Silver - the Standard "T" Paint Color

-While the HRO-7 looked like a new receiver, lifting the lid did reveal a chassis that looked very familiar.
-There was a butch plate riveted on the chassis where the LO tube had been and two seven-pin miniature tube sockets installed there.
+While the HRO-7 looked like a new receiver on the outside, lifting the lid did reveal a chassis that looked very familiar.
+At a cursory glance it appeared almost identical to the HRO-5A1 chassis.
+But, a closer examination revealed several, subtle changes.
+For example, there was a butch plate riveted on the chassis where the LO tube had been and two seven-pin miniature tube sockets installed there.
 These were the 6C4 LO tube and the 0A2 voltage regulator tube that was only used for the LO plate voltage.
 The 6SQ7 duplex diode-triode was changed to just a 6H6 dual diode for the detector and AVC.
 The Noise Limiter circuit was changed to eliminate the 6J5 Noise Amplifier and use just a 6H6 dual diode rectifier as the balanced noise limiter.
+An "off" switch was now provided for the new Noise Limiter function.
 The first audio amplifier was now a pentode 6SJ7 instead of the triode in the formerly used 6SQ7.
 The HRO-7 front end, other than the LO change, remained the same using two 6K7 tubes as the RF amplifiers and 6J7 as the Mixer.
 The IF amplifier still used two 6K7 tubes.
 The audio output tube remained a 6V6.
 The BFO remained a 6J7.
 The Crystal Filter remained the same as had been used in the HRO-5A1 receiver.
-The circuit changes for the HRO-7 were not dramatic and bordered on conservative making the HRO-7 seem like the only changes made were the "cosmetic upgrades."
-But, the HRO-7's performance was improved with better stability in that the LO plate voltage regulation, a better noise limiter circuit and an improved detector.
+Being aware of the circuit changes for the HRO-7 required looking under the chassis which nobody really did.
+Even then, the circuit changes are so subtle most users thought under the chassis had remained the same as the HRO-5A1.
+But, the HRO-7's performance was improved with better stability in that the LO plate voltage regulation, a better noise limiter circuit, an improved detector/AVC and a better first AF amplifier arrangement and improved audio output capabilities.
+Sensitivity was spec'd at better than 1uv (certainly believable.)
 The HRO-7's introduction did spell the end of the rectangular, black wrinkle finish box.
 The HRO's exterior had remained basically unchanged for the past 12 years.

 The HRO-7 was also offered in a rack mount configuration, the HRO-7R that featured a 19" wide black wrinkle finish front panel.
 The HRO-7R was also available as the deluxe HRO-7C that incorporated the HRO-7R receiver into a 29" tall MRR rack with the SPC coil storage unit with loudspeaker and 697 power supply.
 The MRR rack was fitted with side trim pieces to cover the receiver and SPC mounting screws and chrome trim strips were also provided.
 The HRO-7R was very different in appearance from the table model sporting a black wrinkle finish panel, an olive-black PW-D and knobs with black grips. >>>

-photo left: Other than the 6C4 LO, the 0A2 VR tube and the missing ANT-GND terminals, the HRO-7 chassis looked very familiar.
+Other than the 6C4 LO, the 0A2 VR tube and the missing ANT-GND terminals, the HRO-7 chassis looked very familiar (at least on top.)

-Perhaps, by the late-forties, the things that had made the original 1935 HRO a success (despite its idiosyncrasies) really were getting to be old fashioned, bordering on obsolete, and maybe, because more was expected of National Company, the HRO-7 really never became one of the favorite HRO versions among users then and even among collectors today.
+Perhaps, by the late-forties, the things that had made the original 1935 HRO a success (despite its idiosyncrasies) really were getting to be old fashioned, bordering on obsolete, and maybe because more was expected of National Company, the HRO-7 really never seemed to become one of the favorite HRO versions among users then or even among collectors today even though it actually IS a great performing receiver.
 The HRO-7 was available for a little over two years and that gave National's engineers time to fully redesign almost everything about the old HRO receiver.
 The resulting receiver, the HRO-50, finally propelled this new and truly updated HRO version into the mid-twentieth century.

 1947 Artwork for the HRO-7T and the MCR 8" Loudspeaker is shown to the right

-Did National offer the HRO-7T in Black Wrinkle?
+Did National Produce the HRO-7T in Black Wrinkle?

 Black Wrinkle HRO-7T SN: 189 0396 - Probably a Commercial End-User Request - From the serial number 189 0396, this HRO-7T was the 396th receiver from the HRO-7's first production run.
 That would seem to have the actual build happening in October or November of 1947.
 Black wrinkle for the HRO-7T receiver WASN'T listed as an option in National's 1948 catalog.
 Black Wrinkle WASN'T shown as an option for the HRO-7T in the months of August through December 1947 QST ads.
 The most likely explanation for the existence of a small quantity of HRO-7T receivers painted Black Wrinkle would be a special order requesting that paint color for a specific end user.
 But, who would that end user be?
 Almost certainly it had to be either a commercial user or a military user.
 One guess could be airport ground stations or some type of commercial monitoring use where several receivers would be part of the equipment used and the standard gray-silver paint would have been a visual distraction.
 The HRO did have a well-known history of use by various airlines and airports.
 The HRO also had a long history with the military and a small sample run for evaluation might have been a possibility, especially during the post-WWII military upgrades to radio equipment that was going on at the time.
 But, there aren't any military data plates or military acceptance stamps on the receiver or any other indications of military use.
 In fact, the receiver looks like it was used very little.
 However, commercial or military users generally wanted rack mount receivers, so the table model would be an uncommon choice for those users (not unheard of, but uncommon.)
 It's also possible that the special order for a small number of Black Wrinkle HRO-7T receivers was to use the table model receiver in conjunction with the already standard Black Wrinkle HRO-7R rack mount versions and have both the "T" and "R" receivers match.
 Since Black Wrinkle on the HRO-7T appears to have never been an advertised option, the only explanation is a small special order but the "why" and "who" are a mystery at this time.